Rex Ryan and the Art of Expectation Setting

 Does Ryan deserve the label "very disrespectful bastard" given to him by Giants Brandon Jacobs, who made this comment after an altercation with Ryan during the Giants' 29-14?
 You can make that judgment by listening and reading here.

 I wouldn't use that harsh a term, but I would say that Ryan needs to get media training, not to help him be more media friendly, he's got that down.
-Ryan needs training on issues management, the strategic judgement to know when you are motivating and instilling confidence in your team, and when you're helping your opposition.
+Ryan needs training on issues management, the strategic judgment to know when you are motivating and instilling confidence in your team, and when you're helping your opposition.

 Ryan's comments above are a perfect example.
 The previous week, the Jets had been stomped by the Eagles 45-19.
 Ryan bragging and trash talking after his team had lost by 26 points made his remarks hollow.